intuit/fuzzy-matcher/README.md

 ![Fuzzy Match](fuzzy-match.png?raw=true "Fuzzy Match")

-We spoke in detail on `Token` and `MatchType` which is the core of fuzzy matching, and touched upon `Scoring` which gives the measure of matching similar data. `PreProcessing` your data is a simple yet powerful mechanism that can help in staring with a clean data before running a match.
+We spoke in detail on `Token` and `MatchType` which is the core of fuzzy matching, and touched upon `Scoring` which gives the measure of matching similar data. `PreProcessing` your data is a simple yet powerful mechanism that can help in starting with clean data before running a match.
 These 4 stages which are highly customizable can be used to tune and match a wide variety of data types

 * __Pre-Processing__ : This accepts a java `Function`.
-Which allows you to externally code it and pass it to the library.
+Which allows you to externally develop the pre-processing functionality and pass it to the library.
-Some examples of pre-processing that are available in the library are.
+Or use some of the existing ones.
+These are a few examples that are already available
     * _Trim_: Removes leading and trailing spaces (applied by default)
     * _Lower Case_: Converts all characters to lowercase (applied by default)
     * _Remove Special Chars_ : Removes all characters except alpha and numeric characters and spaces. (default for _TEXT_ type)
     * _Numeric_: Strips all non-numeric characters.
-Useful for numeric values like phone or ssn (default for _PHONE_ type)
+Useful for numeric values like phone or ssn (default for _NUMBER_ type)
     * _Email_: Strips away domain from an email.
 This prevents common domains like gmail.com, yahoo.com to be considered in match (default for _EMAIL_ type)

 * __Tokenization__ : This again accepts a `Function` so can be externally defined and fed to the library.
-But a host of commonly used are already defined.
-Examples
+Some commonly used are already available.
     * _Word_ : Breaks down an element into words (anything delimited by space " ").
     * _N-Gram_ : Breaks down an element into 3 letter grams.
     * _Word-Soundex_ : Breaks down in words (space delimited) and gets Soundex encode using the Apache Soundex library
     * _Value_ : Nothing to break down here, just uses the element value as token.
-Useful for Nearest Neighbour matches
+Useful for Nearest Neighbor matches

 * __Match Type__ : Allows 2 types of matches, which can be applied to each `Element`
     * _Equality_: Uses exact matches with token values.
     * _Nearest Neighbor_: Finds tokens that are contained in the neighborhood range, that can be specified as a probability (0.0 - 1.0) for each element.
 It defaults to 0.9

-* __Scoring__ : These are defined for differently for `Element` and `Document`
+* __Scoring__ : These are defined for `Element` and `Document` matches
     * _Element scoring_: Uses a simple average, where for each element the matching token is divided by the total tokens.
     A configurable `threshold` can be set for each element beyond which elements are considered to match (default set at 0.3)
     * _Document scoring_: A similar approach where number of matching elements are compared with total element.
-    In addition, each element can be give a `weight`, for elements that are considered more significant in a document than other.
+    In addition, each element can be give a `weight`.
+This is useful when some elements in a document are considered more significant than others.
     A `threshold` can also be specified at a document level (defaults to 0.5) beyond which documents are considered to match

 ## End User Configuration